-The 3 runway modes of operation are presented in Chapter 7 (The project) - runway modes 05, 23 and RRO.
+The 3 runway modes of operation are presented in Chapter 7 (The project) - runway modes 05, 23 and reciprocal runway operations (RRO).
 Chapter 7 (The project) also includes the criteria that need to be met for the application of RRO.